aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 `compile.c` and `symtable.c`; there's also the optimizer `peephole.c`.

-Our compiler compiled itself, but we stopped short of applying this ability to do anything special.
+Our compiler compiled itself, but we stopped short of applying this ability towards anything special.
 (Can you change the language yet?)
 Ken Thompson showed one surprising direction to go, in "Reflections on Trusting Trust".